-First thing first: neither the Swivl App nor Swivl Cloud limits your recording time or prevents you from uploading long videos.
-For as long as your battery will hold out on your mobile device and your Swivl robot/marker(s) you'll find you will be able to upload videos that are several hours long in duration (though upload times to Swivl cloud will vary significantly on your wifi/data connection).
+First thing's first: neither the Swivl App nor Swivl Teams limits your recording time or prevents you from uploading long videos.
+For as long as your battery will hold out on your mobile device and your Swivl robot/marker(s), you'll find you will be able to upload videos that are several hours long in duration (though upload times to Swivl Teams will vary significantly depending on your Wi-Fi/data connection).

 If you're experiencing an issue where a video "cuts off", it could be that your mobile device's internal storage is too low, thus affecting your ability to record a video longer than 'x' hours:minutes:seconds in the Swivl app.
 This issue would equally affect your ability to record videos using your phone or iPad's camera app.
 Videos recorded on your camera app outside of Swivl will also be limited.